REALSTEVEIG/library-management-app/Readme.md

 ---

 ## Features

-### 1. User Management:
+### User Management
 - List all users
 - Get details of a specific user (past and current borrowed books)
 - Create a new user

-### 2. Book Management:
+### Book Management
 - List all books
 - Get details of a specific book (name, average rating)
 - Create a new book

-### 3. Borrowing and Returning Books:
+### Borrowing and Returning Books
 - Borrow a book
 - Return a book with a user rating

-### 4. Error Handling:
+### Error Handling
 - Prevent borrowing of non-existent books or by non-existent users
 - Handle attempts to borrow already-borrowed books

-### 5. Validation:
+### Validation
 - Input validation using `express-validator`

-### 6. Documentation:
+### Documentation
 - Comprehensive API documentation using Swagger, available at `/api-docs`.

 ---